Qubit-Coding-Center-QCC/Levels/README.md

 In Qubit you will start at level 1 and as you successfully complete each level you will move to the next one.
 We have three phases: foundation, intermediate and advanced.
+Many of the course materials are adapted from [The Odin Project](https://github.com/TheOdinProject/curriculum), written by Erik Trautman and [The OSSU curriculum](https://github.com/ossu/computer-science#introduction-to-programming)

 # Foundation